.png/:/cr=t:8.49%25,l:0%25,w:100%25,h:75.19%25/rs=w:1240,h:932.3308270676691,cg:true)

 7:00pm – Class

 Upon completion of the eight-week Winter Training program, student-athletes are granted a one-week break, commonly referred to as Spring Break.
-Following this brief recess, athletes transition into the Spring Training phase.
+Following this brief recess, athletes transition into the Spring Training phase, which is an integral part of the collegiate football calendar.

 This segment of the off-season places a strong emphasis on football-specific preparation, as coaching staff begin to introduce and implement tactical concepts, playbooks, and game strategies in anticipation of the upcoming competitive season.
-The Spring period is a critical time for skill refinement, positional development, and overall team integration.
+The Spring period is a critical time for skill refinement, positional development, and overall team integration, including the responsibilities of punters and other specialized roles.

 4am – Wake-up